matrix-org/matrix-spec-proposals/specification/client_server_api.rst

     "type": "m.login.password",
     "identifier": {
       "type": "m.id.thirdparty",
-      "medium": "<The medium of the third party identifier.
-Must be 'email'>", "address": "<The third party address of the user>" },
+      "medium": "<The medium of the third party identifier.>", "address": "<The third party address of the user>" },
     "password": "<password>",